LeeTeng2001/my-git/README.md

 ## Usage

-For every command you could specify `-h` or `--help` flag to show helps, etc:
+For every command and sub-commands you could specify `-h` or `--help` flag to show helps, for example:

 ```sh
 ➜ git-run -h